 All board members and all members of the Audit, Compensation, Risk and Nominating and Corporate Governance Committees complete a detailed confidential questionnaire.
 The questionnaire provides for quantitative ratings in key areas and also allows directors to provide feedback and make detailed anonymous comments.
 The Chair of the Nominating and Corporate Governance Committee reviews the responses with the chairs of the Audit, Risk and Compensation Committees.
 The Chair of the Nominating and Corporate Governance Committee also discusses the board self-evaluation with the full board.
-Matters requiring follow-up are addressed by the Chair of the Nominating and Corporate Governance Committee, as appropriate.
+Matters requiring follow-up are addressed by the Chair of the Nominating and Corporate Governance Committee or the chairs of the Audit, Risk or Compensation Committee, as appropriate.